Directed Study and Other Individualized Options

 For the options listed above, the number of credits you earn will depend on the scope and depth of the project and on the department's criteria.
 In general, you will need to commit the same amount of time to one of these alternative registrations as you would to a regular class with the same number of credits.
 The number of credits will be agreed upon by you and the faculty member and will be noted in the Student/Faculty Contract.

-Most CLA departments offer a Directed Study and/or a Directed Research registration as part of their curriculum.
-(The Directed Study number is often 3993 or 5993.)
-See the department to obtain the correct course number.
+Most CLA departments offer a Directed Study/Directed Research registration as part of their curriculum.
+Contact the department to obtain the course number.
 Students register for the Directed Study option that corresponds with the sponsoring faculty member's department.

 Sometimes a Directed Study, Directed Research, Directed Instruction, EXC, or IND course can count toward the requirements of a major or minor.
 Many departments have restrictions on this, so you should never assume this will be the case.
 Consult your advisor about the possibility of using your course to meet departmental requirements.